AUDIO VERSION: YouTube Podbean

-This speech brings to mind that disturbing principle that “to whom much is given, much is expected.”
-It’s an entirely different thing for a Christian to turn his back on God today than it is for an unbeliever who has yet to understand and receive God’s incredible mercy through Christ.
-We Christians have tasted and seen—we know Who it is we’re rejecting.
-We can’t claim ignorance.
-It was the same with ancient Israel.
-As Yahweh’s chosen nation, she had received special revelations and insights about who Yahweh was.
-She had been invited into His inner circle.
-She had been anointed as His bride.
-So when she turned away from Him, her guilt was ten times that of the pagan nations around her.
+As Yahweh’s chosen nation, Israel had received special revelations and insights about who Yahweh was.
+So when she turned away from Him, her rebellion was ten times that of the pagan nations around her.
 Yahweh knows the difference between unintentional blundering and willful rebellion.
 He responds to each one in kind.

 “Therefore, I Myself, the Sovereign Yahweh, am now your Enemy.
 I will punish you publicly while all the nations watch.
 Because of your detestable practices, I will punish you like I have never punished anyone before or ever will again.”
 (Eze.
 5:8-9)